levishimwe/alu-AirBnB_clone/web_static/README.md

 # AirBnB Clone - Web Static

-## Background
+## overview
 This project is the first step in creating a dynamic web application for managing AirBnB objects.
 We will focus on building the front end step-by-step.

 ## Objectives
-The goal is to create static HTML pages with the following characteristics:
+The goal is to create static HTML pages with the following features:
 - Use HTML for structure and CSS for styling.
-- No JavaScript or dynamic content is allowed.
+- No JavaScript or dynamic content is needed.
-- Each HTML page must meet specific layout requirements.
+- Each HTML page must meet specific layout needs.